alan-alexander-1011/ay/README.md

 >this program is more barebones and worse than yay, but it works.

 That's it, i made this for fun, the first version is made in 5 hours.

+Install it by pulling this github repo. and you can export to path in .bashrc